Healing Transitions - Women's Campus Philosophy

 ABOUT HEALING TRANSITIONS – WOMEN’S CAMPUS

 Formerly known as The Healing Place of Wake County, Healing Transitions is a nonprofit rehab located in Raleigh, N.C.
 The treatment center specializes in providing peer-based recovery services to homeless and underserved adults struggling with addiction.
-Healing Transitions offers a full continuum of care, including non-medical detox, family services, overnight emergency shelter, outpatient treatment, and gender-specific residential treatment at its four Raleigh locations.
-In addition, the rehab provides assessments for courts, full DWI services, and private case management.
+Healing Transitions offers a continuum of care, including overnight emergency shelter, outpatient recovery and family services, and gender-specific residential treatment at its four Raleigh locations.
+Only 200 (42.4 percent) treatment centers in North Carolina provide gender-specific treatment.
+In addition, the rehab provides assessments for courts, private case management, and is amongst the 135 (28.6 percent) North Carolina facilities that offers full DWI services.

 TREATMENT & ASSESSMENT

-The women’s facility, located near the Raleigh-Durham airport, offers a 12-step oriented, peer-run social model recovery program in order to inspire homeless individuals to obtain a meaningful and productive life.
-It also offers non-medical detoxification services 24/7.
+The women’s facility, located near the Raleigh-Durham airport, offers a 12-step oriented, peer-run social model recovery program to inspire homeless individuals to obtain a meaningful and productive life.
+It also provides non-medical detoxification services 24/7.

 To enter the recovery program, clients must be at least 18 years old, homeless, and a resident of Wake County.
-The program typically lasts between 12 and 18 months and consists of four phases: Motivation and Engagement, Commit to Recovery I, Commit to Recovery II, and Healing Transitions Alumni.
-As individuals move through the program they are given more responsibility and privileges.
-Participants are required to attend Recovery Dynamics classes and 12-step meetings throughout the entirety of their program.
+The program typically lasts between 12 and 18 months and consists of five phases: Motivation and Engagement Track I and Track II, Commit to Recovery Track I and Track II, and Healing Transitions Alumni.
+As individuals move through the program, they are given more responsibility and privileges.
+Participants must attend Recovery Dynamics classes and 12-step meetings throughout their stay.

-To become a Healing Transitions alum, one must meet all goals and assignments of each prior phase.
-This means finding a job, turning in a weekly budget, volunteering at Healing Transitions for at least 30 days, and finding a place to live.
+To become a Healing Transitions alum, one has to meet all goals and assignments of each prior phase.
+Requirements entail: finding a job, turning in a weekly budget, volunteering at Healing Transitions for at least 30 days, and finding a place to live.
 Alumni can visit the facility 24/7, where they can get meals, teach classes, and take part in community meetings.

 ACCOMMODATIONS & AMENITIES